prototypefund/reproducible-website/_docs/perimeter.md

 ---

-Reproducible builds does not mandate that a given piece of source code be turned into the same bytes in all situations.
-This would be infeasible.
+Reproducible builds does not mandate that a given piece of source code is turned into the same bytes in all situations.
+This would be unfeasible.
 The output of a compiler is likely to be different from one version to another as better optimizations are integrated all the time.

 Instead, reproducible builds happen in the context of a *build